$125 off any CGM Plan. Use code FALL125

 a girl holding some bananas

 Bananas are a good source of potassium, a mineral that your body relies on for kidney, heart, and nervous system function.
-Potassium may also counter the effects of sodium on your blood pressure and is associated with a lower risk of stroke and all-cause mortality.
+Potassium intake may also counter the effects of sodium on your blood pressure and is associated with a lower risk of stroke and all-cause mortality.

-If you take an ACE-inhibitor to treat high blood pressure, the extra potassium in bananas may lead to a dangerously high potassium level in the body.
+If you take an ACE inhibitor to treat high blood pressure, the extra potassium in bananas may lead to a dangerously high potassium level in the body.
 Talk to your doctor to see if bananas and other potassium-containing foods are safe to eat.

 Vitamin C